DHTMLX/docs-diagram/docs/guides/diagram_editor/initialization.md

 ---
 sidebar_label: How to start with Editor
-title: How to start with Editor
+title: How to Start with Diagram Editor
 description: text
 ---